 It would be an understatement to say that the Trump administration has presented challenges for the Federal Reserve.
-With the negative output gap that followed the financial crisis essentially closed and the US economy operating at around full employment, the government and a Republican-controlled Congress pushed forward with the sort of fiscal stimulus typically seen in response to recessions.
+With the negative output gap that followed the financial crisis essentially closed and the US economy operating at around full employment, the administration and a Republican-controlled Congress pushed forward with the sort of fiscal stimulus typically seen in response to recessions.

 Dealing with fiscal stimulus and policy criticism…

 As I have written previously, the Federal Open Market Committee (FOMC) has responded by largely accommodating fiscal stimulus, allowing for above-trend GDP growth and an unemployment rate that will likely remain below most estimates of its trend level for many years to come.
 This leaves the Fed with a significant challenge over the medium term – how to cool off the labour market gradually without engendering a persistent inflation overshoot or, conversely, throwing the economy into a recession.

 Fiscal stimulus is not, however, the only challenge that the administration poses.
 A second is potential political interference in the setting of monetary policy.
 Even as the FOMC shifted its rate path projection only modestly in response to fiscal stimulus, President Trump has on a number of occasions expressed his displeasure with policy tightening.